-An electronic device that restricts current flow chiefly to one direction.
+A diode is an electronic device that restricts the current to flow in one direction.
 It is made of two different types of semiconductors exactly next to each other.
 We can just think of an ideal diode has two regions, a conduction region of zero resistance and an infinite resistance non-conduction region.
 For many circuit applications, the behavior of a (junction) diode depends on its polarity in the circuit.
 If the diode is reverse biased (positive potential on N-type material) the current through the diode is very small.
 The following figure is shown the characteristic of diode.